levenc/posologyr/README.md

 #> 3 0.08904752 -0.04838936   38 63
 ```

-In conclusion, to meet our 2 criteria, a dose of 760 mg 48 h after the
+In conclusion a dose of 760 mg 48 h after the first injection would be
-first injection would be appropriate.
+appropriate to meet our 2 criteria.

 More examples can be found at: <https://levenc.github.io/posologyr/>

-## Performance of the MAP-EBE algorithm in posologyr
+## Performance of the MAP-BE algorithm in posologyr

 `posologyr` showed comparable performance to NONMEM MAP estimation with
 option `MAXEVAL=0`: